The Battle of Trafalgar (Turner): Studies

-The British were attempting to establish themselves as a major maritime power; with their victory in this battle they were successful and with this painting that becomes evident.
+The British were striving to assert their position as the world's dominant naval power; with their victory in this battle they were successful and with this painting that becomes evident.
 Turner had a great deal of personal interest and investment in this work and with the history of the Battle of Trafalgar in general.
 Turner made several sketches immediately after the battle, careful studies of the ships and their rigging, and close details of the uniforms.
 The most notable of these early works was The Battle of Trafalgar, as Seen from the Mizen Starboard Shrouds of the Victory.
 This work was well received and provided the foundation from which Turner would develop Trafalgar into a scene representing an overall account of the whole battle.
 This earlier depiction is closer to Turner’s style in that it leans away from traditional maritime paintings and more toward the ambiguity and sublime that Turner would later be known for.
 In preparation for Trafalgar Turner created two preparatory oil sketches, with the First Sketch for ‘The Battle of Trafalgar’ aligning its composition with the traditional maritime paintings.
 The Second Sketch for ‘The Battle of Trafalgar’ moves away from this traditional style and more closely resembles his final product with a more organized chaos via the build-up of clouds and people in the foreground.
 Despite this work being a commission, Turner chooses to depict the final work in a style that moves away from conventional practices and closer to his original work and personal style further indicating his personal connection with Trafalgar.
 While the subject of the piece is evident, there are elements of ambiguity suggesting the sublime, the dissolution of space via strokes of pure paint, and the symmetry between human and natural forces.